Listen to the audio that got me booted from the radio show.

 Told You So

-I don’t know how many times I warned the members of our radio show that the station would not just let me come on their air waves and ask my kind of hard questions.
+I don’t know how many times I warned the members of our radio show that the station would not just let me come on their airwaves and ask my kind of questions.

-They either knew who I was and decided to give me shot anyway or they were woefully negligent in their screening process.
+Which means they either knew who I was and decided to give me shot anyway, or they were woefully negligent in their screening process.

 I figured, what the hell!
 If they’re game, I’m game.